a-ridley/Cyber-Cloud-Project-Documentation/cyber-cloud-project/docs/openstack-tutorial.md

 Once your image is done building you can click on the instance name.
 Select the console tab to view your VM.
 You can connect to your server using "root/root" for centos, ubuntu.

-Email at mcampos@sandiego.edu for more help.
+Email at mcampos@sandiego.edu or abigailcastro@sandiego.edu for more help.